 Before making the batter you should prepare a set of pudding moulds or porcelain ramekins.
 We used these small pudding moulds perfect for single-serve lava cakes.
 Moulds we use are quite small but these cakes are super rich and one of these is enough to satisfy the most demanding chocolate lover.
 This batter is enough for 4 fondants.

 If you don't have any pudding moulds, you could use small porcelain ramekins instead and prepare them in the same way as pudding moulds.

 First melt some butter and brush all over the inside of each pudding mould.
 Add spoonful of cocoa powder and tilt the mould until the cocoa completely coats the bottom and sides.
 Keep them in the fridge until the batter is ready.
 This preparation helps the baked fondants release easily from the moulds onto the serving plates once baked.

 The only tricky part of this recipe is knowing when to take lava cakes out of the oven.
 30 seconds too long and they turn into dry cake instead of gooey chocolate treat.

 Baking time can be anywhere from 5-8 minutes - depending on your oven and the size of your moulds.
 Fondants are ready when sides are slightly firm but the center is soft and still wobbly when you shake them.

 We suggest you to test with baking one lava cake to check the right timing, before putting them all.
 This way you will have perfect chocolate fondants with amazing gooey chocolate centers.

-If you don’t want to bake these puddings right away, you can cover the ramekins tightly with cling film and refrigerate for up to 2 days (make sure the batter is at room temperature before you finally bake it).
-Alternatively you can freeze the batter for longer.
+If you don’t want to bake lava cakes right away, you can cover the ramekins tightly with cling film and refrigerate for up to 2 days (make sure the batter is at room temperature before you finally bake it).